 Today, many pet owners are turning to homeopathy, because they feel unsatisfied by traditional veterinary medicine.
 The treatments prescribed by the vet are generally temporary and result in a long laundry list of adverse side effects.
 Conversely, homeopathic treatments are proven effective and are most beneficial in the treatment of sudden or painful injuries and illnesses.
 Insect stings, indigestion, and hot spots are just a few of the conditions that can be successfully treated with homeopathic remedies.

 If you’re unfamiliar with homeopathic treatments, you should be aware of a few things, before jumping into administering a remedy to your protection dog.
 The treatments are found either in pellets, granules, or liquid form and should be slipped into the dog’s mouth without handling them directly.
 Instead, use a bottle cap to drop the granule or pellet into the side of the animal’s mouth.
-All dogs have pouch on one side of their mouth, which can be felt by pulling out the lower lip with your fingers.
+All dogs have pouches on one side of their mouth, which can be felt by pulling out the lower lip with your fingers.
 Once you locate the pouch, drop the medication into it.

 In cases where the protection dog resists taking the pellet or granule, you can make a liquid dose out of them.
 Combine 1 ounce of spring water or filtered bottled water with 2-3 pellets or granules.
 Stir the mixture well, but don’t worry if the pellets don’t dissolve completely.
 The solution is still powerful enough to treat your dog.
 If you use a dropper bottle for the mixture, place the cap on tightly and vigorously shake the bottle against the palm of your hand.